No. 6 Kentucky rallies from 18 down, stuns Florida 71-70

 BIG PICTURE

 Kentucky: The Wildcats need Hagans back to make a deep postseason run.
-They’re simply not the same without arguably the league’s best perimeter defender and open-court playmakers.
+They’re simply not the same without arguably the league’s best perimeter defender and one of its top open-court playmakers.

-Florida: The Gators have to wait and see their seeding.
-They will be either No. 4 or 5 depending on Mississippi State’s outcome tonight.
+Florida: The Gators would have been the No. 2 seed in the SEC Tournament with a victory, but they now will be the No. 5 seed and have a potential title-game path that includes Ole Miss, Mississippi State and Kentucky — three teams they went a combined 1-4 against in the regular season.

 UP NEXT